Mo7ammedFarahat/cactus/doc/sa_refgraph_hackathon_2023.md

 docker run -it --rm -v $(pwd):/data --user $UID:$GID quay.io/comparative-genomics-toolkit/cactus:v2.6.11 \
 vg paths -x /data/hprc10/hprc10.gbz -S GRCh38 -E | awk '{sum += $2} END {print sum}'
 ```
 which is `3099922541`.
-There is `~45Mbp`bp of additional sequence added to the pangenome from CHM13 and the four samples.
+There is `~45Mbp`bp of additional (excluding most heterochromatic) sequence added to the pangenome from CHM13 and the four samples.
 Something on the order of a few megabases per sample is reasonable.
 If your results are much different, then that is a definite warning sign that something went very wrong.

 Looking at the `.full` graph shows how much additional sequence is added by the centromeres.